Latest updates

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
 Over time, this will contribute to the reduction of PFAS in the management area.
 Defence has a PFAS Management Area Plan for Swartz Barracks setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

-As outlined in the Swartz Barracks management plan, Defence is focussed on the management and remediation of the 8 source areas.
-Remediation works have already been completed at the former fire training area and the AFFF settling tank.
+Defence is focused on the management and remediation of the eight source areas.
+Remediation works are complete at the former fire training area and the AFFF settling tank.
 The current fire training area, and the AFFF settling tank and storage tank, are either in an inaccessible operational area, and/or have a concrete covering.
-This means minimal amounts of PFAS can move off site base from these areas.
+This means minimal amounts of PFAS can move off base from these areas.

 Groundwater treatment plants